NeoMatrix14241/magicktess/README.md

 ---
 ## 🛠️ Setup Instructions

-1. Navigate to the `setup` folder and run "setup.bat":
+1. Navigate to the `setup` folder and run "setup.bat".

 2. Copy `.traineddata` files from `setup/tessdata_best` to Tesseract's tessdata directory:
    ```